willisman31/Awesome-CIS-Resources/README.md

 # CIS-Resources
 This is a list of <em>free</em> Computer Information Systems resources.
 The full scope of this list ventures outside the realm of CIS, but all of them should be interesting and useful to other students.
-Support open source projects by donating or contributing whenever possible! <br />Start with this [article about learning](https://tim.blog/2013/05/20/accelerated-learning-techniques/) on Tim Ferriss's website.
+Support open source projects by donating or contributing whenever possible!
 * [Information Security](https://github.com/willisman31/CIS-Resources/tree/main/InfoSec)
 * [Web Development](https://github.com/willisman31/CIS-Resources/tree/main/Webdev)
 * [Programming](https://github.com/willisman31/CIS-Resources#programming)